J. T. Riddle: Minnesota Twins

-On January 7, 2021, Riddle signed a minor league contract with the Minnesota Twins organization.
-On April 14, 2021, Riddle was selected to the active roster.
+On January 7, 2021, Riddle signed a minor league contract with the Minnesota Twins.
+On April 14, Riddle was selected to the active roster.
 On April 29, Riddle was designated for assignment after notching 2 hits in 6 at-bats.
-On May 3, Riddle was outrighted to the Triple-A St. Paul Saints.
-In 91 games for St. Paul, Riddle slashed .202/.269/.322 with 7 home runs and 40 RBI.
-On October 13, 2021, Riddle elected free agency.
+On May 3, he was outrighted to the Triple-A St. Paul Saints.
+In 91 games for St. Paul, he slashed .202/.269/.322 with 7 home runs and 40 RBI.
+On October 13, Riddle elected free agency.

 Cincinnati Reds

 On March 15, 2022, Riddle signed a minor league contract with the Cincinnati Reds.
-On April 19, 2022, Riddle has his contract selected to the major league roster.
-He was designated for assignment on April 24, 2022.
+On April 19, Riddle has his contract selected to the major league roster.
+He went 1-for-4 with the Reds.
+He was designated for assignment on April 24.
 He cleared waivers and was sent outright to the Triple-A Louisville Bats on April 28.

 New York Mets

 On May 29, 2022, Riddle was traded to the New York Mets for cash considerations.
-He was assigned to Triple-AAA Syracuse as a depth option.
+He was assigned to the Triple-A Syracuse Mets as a depth option.
 On October 13, Riddle elected to become a free agent.

+Lexington Legends

+On June 28, 2024, Riddle signed with the Lexington Legends of the Atlantic League of Professional Baseball.
+In 50 games for Lexington, he slashed .220/.295/.376 with seven home runs, 32 RBI, and five stolen bases.
+Riddle retired from professional baseball on December 4 to coach the Franklin County High School baseball team.

+On June 6, 2025, Riddle came out of retirement and re-signed with the Legends.

+Personal life

+Riddle has a younger sister.
+In high school, he also played basketball.